mendix/docs/content/appstore/connectors/database-connector.md

 * [SQLite](https://bitbucket.org/xerial/sqlite-jdbc/downloads/)

 {{% alert type="info" %}}
-If you intend to connect to SQL Server using integrated security, please be aware that the JDBC driver in the **userlib** folder needs to match the version supplied with the Mendix Platform.
+If you intend to connect to SQL Server using integrated security, please be aware that the JDBC driver in the **userlib** folder needs to match the version supplied with the Mendix Platform (see the `runtime/bundles/` folder inside Mendix installation directory).
 {{% /alert %}}

 ## 6 Developing This App Store Component